YouTube is not the Wild, Wild West that it used to be some time back.

 Types of Copyrighted Music on YouTube

-Almost every piece of music that exists is protected by copyright.
-Copyrighted music implies that it has a legal owner, who is the creator/composer in most cases.
+More then 90% of the music that exists is copyrighted.
+With copyright legal owners of a music gain protection against infringement and get recognized as the creator/composer in most cases.
 That owner may be totally fine with you using their work for your personal YouTube videos.

 In most cases, content creators need background music for YouTube videos, and this is where the importance of copyrighted music comes into play.